 Preseason is probably one of the worst feelings as a soccer player.
 In fact, if you like preseason you are crazy in love with lots of running and sore muscles.
 College preseason is probably the hardest a soccer player has to run in their soccer career and shin splints could introduce itself to you.
+High school players who play a lot of sports can be prone to this too.
 Note: This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Pro soccer players don’t really get out of shape and their preseason is not rushed like college, so pro preseason is not too bad.
 In College you only have a few weeks before your first game and legally you can’t train as a team till a certain date.
 So for 7 days you are doing lots of 2-a-days & even 4-a-days.